jrncarlock/research-supporting-data/complexity/README.md

 * source (the interviewee, e.g. "Peter M. Allen")
 * target (a keyword, e.g. "networks")

-**Method:** Using ChatGPT-4o, 10 keywords were retrieved for each interviewee's perspective on complexity; then, a semantic analysis was performed.
+**Methods:** Using ChatGPT-4o, 10 keywords were retrieved for each interviewee's perspective on complexity; then, a semantic analysis was performed.
 After loading the file, the prompt used was the following (step by step execution is recommended):

 1. Identify the 24 interviewees in the book.
 2. For each of the 24 interviewees extract 10 keywords related to the interviewee's perspective on complexity.
 Create a two-column table: "expert" and "keywords".
 Convert the keywords to a simpler underscored form.
 Remove special characters.